swaters86/swaters86.github.io/source/_posts/New-Blog.md

 - There's no way to create a predefined list of categories and tags to use in post, at least this is the case when you use Hexo.
 You have to make sure tags and categories use the same capitalization throughout your post, Otherwise,the content won't be found together when a user clicks on one of the category or tag links.

-If you have any questions about static site generators or if you think I missed a key point about them then please free to [let me know!](mailto:swaters86@gmail.com "Email Steven Waters")
+If you have any questions about static site generators or if you think I missed a key point about them, then please feel free to [let me know!](mailto:swaters86@gmail.com "Email Steven Waters")